 Rental licensing is required in the city of Anoka.
 The operation of residential rental properties is a business enterprise that gives rise to certain responsibilities.
 Operators are responsible to take reasonable steps, as may be necessary, to assure that the residents of the city who occupy rental units, and those residing near such units, may pursue the quiet enjoyment of the normal activities of life in surroundings that are safe, secure and sanitary; free from crimes and criminal activity, noise, nuisances, or annoyances; and free from reasonable fears about safety and security of persons and property.

-Prior to operating a rental dwelling, all persons, firms or corporations shall obtain a license to do so.
-Download the rental license application.
+Prior to operating a rental dwelling, all persons, firms or corporations shall obtain a license to do so; see application below.
 If you have questions about the rental licensing program, please call 763-576-2728.

 Rental Density Cap Ordinance

 On September 17, 2018, the Anoka City Council adopted an ordinance regulating the density of single family rental dwellings in the city of Anoka.
 The ordinance became effective on September 28, 2018.
 Highlights of the ordinance include:

 - In any R-1, R-2, R-3- R-4, MS Zoning District, no more than 10% of single-family lots on any block shall be eligible to obtain a rental license.